tsu-iscd/lyapas-lcc/README.md

 ### Quick and Dirty Install Guide

-Assuming that you are in the project directory, type the following.

 ## Requirements
+Project needs g++ 5 for building.

+List of packages needs to be installed:
 * libjansson-dev
 * libdw-dev
 * bison
 * flex

+Assuming that you are in the project directory, type the following.

 ## Instalation
 ```bash